Leasing a Car: Pros & Cons

-You'll often hear car leasing likened to apartment leasing.
-There are plentiful similarities.
+You may hear car leasing likened to leasing an apartment, and there are similarities between the two.
 When you lease a car or an apartment, you lease the property for a specific amount of time.
 You and the property owner have a mutual understanding that the assets will be returned in good condition.

-Yet there are significant differences between leasing a car and leasing property or even other equipment.
-Many car lease agreements last two to three years and often allow you to purchase the car at the end of the term.
+Yet there are additional considerations for leasing a car that you will not have when leasing property.
+Many car lease agreements last two to three years and typically allow you to purchase the car at the end of the term.
 Car lease agreements limit the number of miles the vehicle can be driven annually, generally between 12,000 to 15,000 miles.
-Those that exceed the agreed upon mileage are often responsible for paying 10 to 25 cents per mile.
-You may be able to increase the number of miles you can drive without a per-mile penalty, but the cost can be steep.1
+If you exceed the agreed upon mileage, you may owe around 25 cents per extra mile.1

 How to Lease a Car

 If you’re thinking of leasing a car, review car dealership websites, then call or visit the dealership to inquire about lease specials and selections.

 Typically, consumers looking to buy a car are interested in getting the lowest sale price.
 That price, combined with the annual percentage rate (APR) of the interest on the car loan as well as taxes on the vehicle, will be spread out over the course of a multi-year loan.
 However, since the term of the lease is typically shorter than a car loan term when leasing a car, you’ll likely want to seek the best overall lease price with the lowest possible payment that includes all taxes and fees.2

 Shop at different dealerships before you select a car to lease, just as you would if you were buying a car.

 Tip: Ask for all lease terms from each dealership in writing, so that you can compare all fees, prices and terms.

 Pros of Leasing a Car